Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Phone Number 1:** Input the company primary phone number.
 * **Phone Number 2:** Input the company secondary phone number (if applicable).

+When you have finished filling in the fields, click the **Save** button.

 ## Companies Groups
-This section lists all company groups created on the Network.
+This section lists all company groups created.
 This feature will allow you to group up companies into one.
+To make queries easier, there is a panel of filters at the top.

 ![Companies Groups](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Companies%20Groups.PNG)

-To create a new Company Group, click on the **New** button.
+To create a Company Group, click on the **New** button.

 ![Companies Groups New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Companies%20Groups%20New.PNG)